 Our analysis uses data from three studies that investigate micro-entrepreneurs’ marginal returns to capital:

-(2) De Mel, McKenzie, and Woodruff (2008) select a group of 408 microenterprise owners in Sri Lanka (190 of whom are female) and randomly assign them to be offered either cash or in-kind grants, worth either US$100 or US$
+- De Mel, McKenzie, and Woodruff (2008) select a group of 408 microenterprise owners in Sri Lanka (190 of whom are female) and randomly assign them to be offered either cash or in-kind grants, worth either US$100 or US$ 200, or to a comparison group that receives nothing.
+The authors find that while men exhibit marginal returns to capital of 9% per month, women’s returns to capital are 0% per month.

-(3) Fafchamps, McKenzie, Quinn, and Woodruff (2014) select a group of 793 microenterprise owners in Ghana (479 of whom were female) and randomly assign them to be offered either cash or in-kind grants worth US$
+- Fafchamps, McKenzie, Quinn, and Woodruff (2014) select a group of 793 microenterprise owners in Ghana (479 of whom were female) and randomly assign them to be offered either cash or in-kind grants worth US$ 120, or to a comparison group.
+The authors find that in-kind grants lead to an increase in profits of 30-60% for men but to no effect on profits for women.

 Across all three settings, 41% to over 50% of the female entrepreneurs who are the test subjects live with another business owner – usually male.